fadongkwon-soft/fadongkwon-soft.github.io/_tabs/about.md

 > ![Desktop View](/assets/img/about/Logo_w_text_3.png){: .w-50 .normal}
 >
-> **Fadongkwon Soft** is a business established by a Korean S/W engineer father with the goal of creating and launching two apps per month to leave a digital legacy for his two children.
+> **Fadongkwon Soft** is a business founded by a Korean software developer.
+He aims to launch two apps every month.
+Through this, he seeks to create digital assets and build wealth for his family.

 ## WHY Fadongkwon?
 > - My children's first name is 류O(Ryu OOO).